Introduction

 To bring this

-illusion to light, just consider the case of a person involved
+illusion to light, just consider the case of a person “involved”

-with (that is, not married to) an abusive alcoholic lover.
+with an abusive “lover.”
 Then

 support from him, would you still stick around?
 If the answer is

-No, then you have the lie in plain sight.
+“No,” then you have the lie in plain sight.
 And if the answer is

-Yes, then why not take in every bum in the neighborhood and be
+“Yes,” then why not take in every bum in the neighborhood and be

 a real saint?